xtellurian/terraform-azure-sample/README.md

 To create an agent, edit and run the following script:

 > `./agents/create-agent.sh -t "$(cat .secrets/vststoken.secret)" -g tf-agents -n vs-agent -a <YOUR_AZUREDEVOPS_ACCOUT_NAME>`

+Note, this can take several minutes as the image is large.

 ### Connecting Azure DevOps to Azure